wrench-project/wrench/doc/source/wrench_102.rst

 The Job abstraction
 ~~~~~~~~~~~~~~~~~~~

+Some compute services support the execution of "jobs", and
-The main activity of an execution controller is to execute workflow
+a common activity of an execution controller is to execute jobs
-tasks on compute services.
-Rather than submitting tasks directly to
-compute services, an execution controller must create “jobs”, which can
+on these compute services.
+An execution controller must use a job manager (see previous section)
-comprise multiple tasks and involve data copy/deletion operations.
+to create and submit jobs for execution to compute services.
 The
 job abstraction is powerful and greatly simplifies the task of an
 execution controller while affording flexibility.

 **There are three kinds of jobs in WRENCH**: :cpp:class:`wrench::CompoundJob`,
 :cpp:class:`wrench::StandardJob`, and :cpp:class:`wrench::PilotJob`.
+Different
+compute services support different kinds of jobs.

 A **Compound Job** is simply set of actions to be performed, with
 possible control dependencies between actions.
 It is the most generic,